-Join us for a special night of COPD awareness and education on Thursday, November 8, 2018 at the Harvey Morse Conference Center at Cedars-Sinai Medical Center.
-The evening’s highlights include a private screening of the documentary film “Remembering Leonard Nimoy: His Life, Legacy and Battle with COPD” that was produced and directed by his daughter Julie Nimoy and son-in-law David Knight who will introduce the film.
-The viewing will be followed by a panel discussion on COPD care, innovation and research.
+In partnership with the Cedars-Sinai Alumni Association, BREATHE LA and the Emphysema Foundation of America invite you to join us for our 2018 BREATHE LA Film Series for a special night of COPD awareness and education on Thursday, November 8th at the Harvey Morse Conference Center at Cedars-Sinai Medical Center.
+Enjoy a private screening of the documentary film “Remembering Leonard Nimoy: His Life, Legacy and Battle with COPD” that was produced and directed by his daughter Julie Nimoy and son-in-law David Knight who will introduce the film.
+The viewing will be followed by a panel discussion on COPD care, innovation, and research.

 About the Film

-On February 27, 2015, one of the most respected and beloed legendary icons, Leonard Nimoy, passed away from complications arising from chronic Obstructive pulmonary disease.
-“Remembering Leonard Nimoy” is an intimate journey into his life, egacy and his personal battle with COPD.” – Julie Nimoy & David Knight
+On February 27, 2015, one of the most respected and loved entertainers, Leonard Nimoy, passed away from complications arising from Chronic Obstructive pulmonary disease.
+“Remembering Leonard Nimoy” is an intimate journey into his life, legacy and his personal battle with COPD.” – Julie Nimoy & David Knight

 About Chronic Obstructive Pulmonary Disease